-The application of SCA by the ASPSP is the only step required by the ASPSP in these scenarios and the PSU must not be required to go through the same account(s) selection process to confirm the access.
+Upon the expiry of the 90 day access token period, the application of SCA by the ASPSP is the only step required by the ASPSP refreshing AISP access and the PSU must not be required to go through the same account(s) selection process to confirm the access.

-In this example, the PSU will need to provide a new consent for the AISP to access the account information after 31 December 2018.
+In this example, the PSU will need to provide a new consent for the AISP to access the account information after 14 September 2020.